 This city is also enriched with historical attractions such as the Tugu Muda, Blenduk Church (GPIB Immanuel), Ronggowarsito Museum, Mandala Bakti Museum, Mrs. Menner Museum, Jamu Jago Museum, and Recordable Indonesia Museum (MURI), Majapahit Castle.

 A cruise organized tour to The Borobudur is about the only and good option.
+By taxi about $200 round trip.

 The vicinity of Semarang is also home to both heritage and cultural sites of the Royal cities of Solo and Yogyakarta, the 9th century Hindu temple Prambanan, and the 9th century Buddha temple of The Borobudur.